SSBUTrainingGrounds/Tabuu-3.0/COMMANDS.md

 ### Notes about required permissions:

 -   **Moderator only** means that you have to be the Server Owner, have Administrator Rights or the Moderator Role to use this Command.
+These commands only work within approved Guilds.
 -   **Admin only** means that you need to have Administrator Rights in order to use this Command.
 -   **Owner only** means that only the Bot's Owner can use this Command.